Show ‘ToolTip’ in the table columns and navigation with more details

 Using the variations table you can make it much simpler for your customer to find and purchase the product variation that they need.
 It offers a far better user experience than the default WooCommerce attribute dropdowns which can be confusing and difficult to use.

-To create a product variations table simply create a product table using the product table editor and in the shortcode add the product_variations=”true” attribute and ids= “111” where 111 is ID of the variable product.
+To create a product variations table simply create a product table using the product table editor and in the shortcode add the product_variations="true" attribute and ids= "111" where 111 is the ID of the parent variable product whose child variations you wish to show in this table..

 [product_table id="123" ids="111" product_variations="true"]